By Erin Huffstetler | 03/24/2017 | 12 Comments

 Chop or mince the mushrooms to your preferred size.

 Measure the cornstarch into a bowl.
-Then, stir in 3 Tbsp milk.
+Then, stir in 3 Tbsp milk, to create a slurry.

 Melt the butter over medium heat.
 Add the mushrooms, and sautee until cooked through.

-Add the cornstarch mixture, and stir to combine.
+Add the cornstarch slurry, and stir to combine.
 Then, remove the pan from the stove.